About Sarah

 Benet Hill Monastery, Certified Spiritual Director

 After Iliff, I earned my spiritual direction certification through Benet Hill Monastery.
-This was a time of transformation for me, as I grew spiritually in a way that I had not before.
+This was a time of transformation for me, and I grew spiritually.
 I was introduced to different kinds of spiritual practices and tools for developing my relationship with the divine.

 While I was finishing my studies at Benet Hill, I chose to become a certified coach.
 Coaching, in particular, gave me the skills to help people move forward and reach their goals.
 It taught me how to ask thoughtful questions to help others reflect and work through their circumstances in a constructive way.

-I’ve always felt connected to the divine in a significant way, and I continue to nurture that connection through spiritual practices.
+I’ve always felt connected to the divine, and I continue to nurture that connection through spiritual practices.
 I’m a 200-hour yoga teacher, and I’m working on my 300-hour certification.
 I’m a dedicated lifelong learner and enjoy having something to work on and think about.

 I’m very interested in mindful and slow living.
 The slow living movement emphasizes the need to simplify our lives and slow down to reduce stress and improve our well-being.
 It encourages us to focus on the present moment and the simple pleasures of life.
-In this fast-paced and often overwhelming world, I crave peace, and I intentionally cultivate it through mindful living practices.
+In this fast-paced and overwhelming world, I crave peace, and I intentionally cultivate it through mindful living practices.
 These practices include decluttering, organizing, simplifying my life, and self-care.
 I also focus on creating aesthetically-pleasing spaces that are cozy, comfortable, and functional.
 You can read more about my mindful living coaching package here.
-This program will give you an introduction to these ideas and the tools to practice mindful living for years to come.
-It helps so much to have the space to process and think about these ideas with a trained professional, and it’s a great form of self-care to take the time for yourself to study with a coach and gain skills that you can use for the future.

 Some activities I enjoy include being in nature, hiking, photography, oil painting, and playing the guitar and songwriting.
 I have a passion for British crime dramas, and I love trying new plant-based recipes in the Instant Pot.
 I enjoy spending time with my spouse and our two adorable kitties, Mandi and Brinney.